-This easy Greek Baklava recipe combines walnuts and pistachios layered between flaky phyllo pastry, drizzled with spiced honey syrup.
-This Greek Baklava is the perfect make-ahead dessert to serve on special occasions or during the holidays.
+My Greek Baklava recipe combines spiced walnuts and pistachios layered between delicate crisp phyllo pastry sheets soaked with fragrant honey syrup.
+Learn how to make Greek Baklava, the perfect make-ahead dessert to serve on special occasions or during the holidays.

 What Is Baklava Made Of?